 Azure AD attempts to monitor the federation metadata, and update the token signing certificates as indicated by this metadata.
 30 days before the expiration of the token signing certificates, Azure AD checks if new certificates are available by polling the federation metadata.

-- If it can successfully poll the federation metadata and retrieve the new certificates, no email notification or warning in the Office 365 portal is issued to the user.
+- If it can successfully poll the federation metadata and retrieve the new certificates, no email notification or warning in the Microsoft 365 admin center is issued to the user.

-- If it cannot retrieve the new token signing certificates, either because the federation metadata is not reachable or automatic certificate rollover is not enabled, Azure AD issues an email notification and a warning in the Office 365 portal.
+- If it cannot retrieve the new token signing certificates, either because the federation metadata is not reachable or automatic certificate rollover is not enabled, Azure AD issues an email notification and a warning in the Microsoft 365 admin center.

 If you are using AD FS, to ensure business continuity, please verify that your servers have the following updates so that authentication failures for known issues do not occur.
 This mitigates known AD FS proxy server issues for this renewal and future renewal periods: